matthew-brett/teaching/finding_ls_line.rst

 $X$ is dimension $n$ rows, 2 columns.

-As long as $\vec{x}$ is not a constant, and therefore has more than one unique value, $\vec{x}$ is not dependent on the column of 1s, and $X^T X$ is invertible.
+As long as $\vec{x}$ is not a constant, and therefore has more than one unique value, $\vec{x}$ is not *dependent* on the column of 1s, and
+$X^T X$ is invertible.

 When the first column is the column of 1s, modeling the intercept, then the first row of $B$ is the least-squares intercept, and the second row of $B$ is the least-squares slope.
-Call that value
+Call that value $B_2$.
-$B_2$.

 Our desire is to be able to calculate $B_2$ without doing anything nasty like not-trivial matrix inversion.

-This requires that $X^T X$ is a diagonal matrix, so we can invert it by :doc:`dividing its diagonal elements into 1 <diag_invers>`.
+This requires that $X^T X$ is a diagonal matrix, so we can invert it by :doc:`dividing its diagonal elements into 1 <diag_inverse>`.

-In order for this to work, the columns of $X$ must be orthgonal.
+In order for this to work, the columns of $X$ must be orthogonal.
 Therefore the covariate $\vec{x}$, and therefore the second column of $X$, must have zero mean.
 In that case: